I'm a former soldier. I'm married to Lucy and we have two young children.

 After graduating from the Royal Military Sandhurst I completed operational tours in Iraq and Afghanistan.
 My regiment - 1st Battalion Scots Guards - is based in Mons Barracks in Aldershot as part of 12th Armoured Infantry Brigade.

 I wrote about my experiences in Iraq and Afghanistan in "Desert of Death" published by Faber in 2007.

 On leaving the Army I travelled from Turkey to Afghanistan on horseback, bicycle and on foot - a journey which lasted six months and culminated in playing the traditional Afghan game of Buzkashi in the mountains of the Hindu Kush.

 My interest in the Middle East led me to come become Director of the Conservative Middle East Council in 2010.
-In this role I have travelled extensively across the region - but this time not on horseback.
+In this role I travelled extensively across the region - but this time not on horseback!

-It was my time in the Army that made me realise the importance of politics and of getting involved.
+It was my time in the Army that made me realise the importance of politics and of getting involved in my community.
 I was a local Councillor for four years and I fought a tough Labour-held seat at the 2015 General Election.

-If you have any questions or issues you would like to raise with me during the campaign, please don't hesitate to get in touch.
+If you have any questions or concerns you would like to raise, please don't hesitate to get in touch.